the-expanse/SideQuestWiki/BMBF.md

 ----

-Have the latest SideQuest installed from https://sidequestvr.com/#/download and have a purchased copy of Beatsaber installed in your headset Before proceeding
+Have the latest SideQuest installed from https://sidequestvr.com/#/download and have a purchased copy of Beatsaber installed and have run at least one song once in your headset before proceeding

 #### Step 1
 Install both both the `BMBF_TVWrapper.apk` And `com.weloveoculus.BMBF.apk`s from the link below onto your PC